ThomasRabn/TicTacToe-Javascript/README.md

 ## The Project

-A very simple, not very clean nor beautiful Tic-Tac-Toe game created using basic HTML, CSS and, of course, Javascript.
+A very simple, not very clean, not very beautiful Tic-Tac-Toe game created using basic HTML, CSS and, of course, Javascript.

 ## Author